 Poll: Which is best, emotional Sheppard whump or physical Sheppard whump?
 Vote Now!

-Author has written 17 stories for Stargate: Atlantis, and Merlin.
+Author has written 18 stories for Stargate: Atlantis, Merlin, and Percy Jackson and the Olympians.

 About me as a writer